-As proxy ROI for $A\beta$ deposition, we chose the PCC because it is a highly vulnerable, common site of early involvement.
-In addition, however, we evaluated 9 other ROIs that are also vulnerable to A β deposition to determine whether A β -associated volume/thickness changes differed when the proxy measure of PiB retention was from these alternative ROIs: rostral anterior cingulate, medial orbitofrontal, rostral middle frontal, caudal anterior cingulate, precuneus, superior frontal, pars opercularis, caudal middle frontal, inferior parietal, lateral orbitofrontal, and global.
+Choice of proxy region for Aβ deposition: As proxy ROI for Aβ deposition, we chose the PCC because it is a highly vulnerable, common site of early involvement.
+In addition, however, we evaluated nine other ROIs that are also vulnerable to Aβ deposition to determine whether Aβ-associated volume/thickness changes differed when the proxy measure of PiB retention was from these alternative ROIs: rostral anterior cingulate, medial orbitofrontal, rostral middle frontal, caudal anterior cingulate, precuneus, superior frontal, pars opercularis, caudal middle frontal, inferior parietal, lateral orbitofrontal, and global.

-Dichotomization of PiB Data

-Like earlier studies,^{2,18,19,23,34} we chose a threshold of amyloid positivity that is somewhat arbitrary, since a rigorous definition will likely require longitudinal follow-up.
-As in a previous report,18 we split the CN group based on partial-volume-corrected (PVC) PCC PiB retention: subjects with PCC DVR > 1.60 were classified as CN+ (PiB-positive CN), and those with DVR \leq 1.60 as CN-.
-This is a conservative threshold and classifies fewer CN as PiB+ relative to other criteria (eg, Hedden and colleagues19).
+Dichotomization of PiB data: Like earlier studies^{2, 18, 19, 23, 34}, we chose a threshold of amyloid positivity that is somewhat arbitrary, since a rigorous definition will likely require longitudinal followup.
+As in a previous report18 we split the CN group based on partial volume corrected (PVC) PCC PiB retention: subject with PCC DVR>1.60 were classified as "CN+" (PiB-positive CN), and those with DVR<=1.60 as "CN-".
+This is a conservative threshold and classifies fewer CN as PiB+ relative to other criteria (e.g., Hedden et al.19).
 As described below, all analyses were also performed without the use of a threshold.